franciscovillaescusa/Quijote-simulations/docs/source/voids.rst

 Void catalogues
 ===============

-The void catalogues are stored as hdf5 files.
-They contain the following blocks:
+Beside Gigantes, Quijote also contain catalogs of voids identified using a spherical-overdensity algorithm (check `this website <https://pylians3.readthedocs.io/en/master/voids.html>`_ for details).
+The catalogs are stored as hdf5 files and they contain the following blocks:

 - pos:    the positions of the void centers in Mpc/h
 - radius: the sizes of the voids in in Mpc/h